Actor who accused Kashyap of rape joins Athawale's party | Politics

 Actor who accused Kashyap of rape joins Athawale's party

 Actor Payal Ghosh, who accused filmmaker Anurag Kashyap of raping her, joined the Republican Party of India (Athawale) on Monday.
-She joined the party in the presence of party chief and Union minister Ramdas Athawale.
+She along with some others joined the party in the presence of its chief and Union minister Ramdas Athawale.

-"I thank her for joining the party and I welcome her," he said.
-Kashyap has denied allegations leveled by Ghosh.
+Ghosh was appointed vice president of the women's wing of the party.
+Athawale said the entry of Ghosh and others into the party would strengthen it.

+He also claimed Kashyap would be arrested soon.
+The filmmaker has continuously denied the allegations leveled by Ghosh.
+"I told her RPI(A) is Dr. Babasaheb Ambedkar's party.

 - READ MORE ON: